-Thanks to their digital expertise and business know-how, Assystem’s teams can develop tailor-made tools from their existing solutions, which are adapted to the environments and constraints of each site and project, to meet the operational needs of customers.
+Thanks to their digital expertise and business knowledge, Assystem’s teams can develop tailor-made tools from their existing solutions, which are adapted to the environments and constraints of each site and project, to meet the operational needs of customers.

 This multicultural mega-project represents an investment of 20 billion dollars and is currently one of the largest nuclear construction projects.
-With a total capacity of 4,800 MW, four VVER-1200 reactors are being built on a 7-year schedule, and digital technology can be a real lever to accelerate the pace of the delivery for this project.
+With a total capacity of 4,800 MW, four VVER-1200 reactors are being built on a 7-year schedule, and digital technology can be a real lever to accelerate the pace of delivery for this project.

 The SiteEXP solution designed by Assystem mainly allows:

 - To ease and secure the mission of inspectors by improving agility while promoting the exhaustiveness of controls.
-The application, accessible via a smartphone or tablet, allows Assystem inspectors to carry out the different stages of their inspections in a consistent and rigorous manner directly into the application, wherever they are.
-They can download the documents required for the inspection onto their tablet or smartphone and consult them on the field, create and complete inspection checklists, integrate photos into the reports as proofs of the conducted checks, and can prepare and sign standardised inspection reports.
+The application, accessible via a smartphone or tablet, allows Assystem inspectors to carry out the different stages of their inspections in a consistent and rigorous manner, inputting directly into the application, wherever they are.
+They can download the documents required for the inspection onto their tablet or smartphone and consult them in the field, create and complete inspection checklists, integrate photos into the reports as proof of the conducted checks, and can prepare and sign standardised inspection reports.
 If they decide to fill in their inspection reports directly on site, the tablet is equipped with a strap allowing to move around hands-free so that inspectors can ensure they are safe before using it.
 In addition, the application is connected to the digital document management tool, which allows inspectors to produce an inspection report in approximately half the time with the expected level of quality.

 - To exploit and enhance all data collected in a centralised database.

-"We use this database to produce monitoring and performance indicators or to provide lessons learnt.
+"We use this database to produce monitoring and performance indicators and to provide lessons learnt.
 For example, it is useful to categorise the main deviations observed on unit 1 in order to focus inspections on the activities concerned by these deviations during the construction of the following units.
 This database establishes digital continuity throughout the project.
-Its use is a real mine of information that provides support for decision-making and project management based on a reliable inventory.
+Its use is a genuine mine of information that provides support for decision-making and project management based on a reliable inventory.
 We could also go a step further and combine the existing with artificial intelligence as it has already been done on other Assystem projects", Alexia Sergeant explains.